Tampere: Population

-The demographic structure of Tampere shows the city's position as a very popular place to study, as the number of young adults is clearly higher than in other municipalities in the region.
-At the end of 2012, the population dependency ratio was 45.
-About 17,3% of the population was over 65 years of age.
-Just over half of the population is women, as in the whole country.
-The population is fairly educated, with two-thirds of those over 15 having completed post-primary education.
+The demographic structure of Tampere shows that the city is a very popular place to study, as the number of young adults is significantly higher than in other municipalities in the region.
+At the end of 2012, the old-age dependency ratio was 45.
+19.2% of the population was over the age of 64 in 2024.
+Just over half of the population is female, as in the country as a whole.
+The population is fairly well educated, with two-thirds of those over 15 having completed post-primary education.

-Tampere is Finland's largest monolingual Finnish-speaking municipality.
-In 2021, 1,321 Swedish-speakers lived in Tampere, ie their share of the Tampere population was about half a per cent.
-This is the second largest number of Swedish-speakers in monolingual Finnish-speaking municipalities after Kaarina.
-Kaarina and Tampere are also the only monolingual Finnish-speaking municipalities with a separate Swedish-speaking congregation.
-In 1900, Swedish-speakers accounted for more than six per cent of Tampere's population and in 1950 for less than two per cent.
-Speakers of languages other than Finnish or Swedish account for 8.5% of the population, similar to the national average of 8.3%.
-The most spoken languages among them are Russian (1.3%), Arabic (1.0%), Farsi (0.8%) and English (0.6%).

-At the end of 2018, there were a total of 140,039 dwellings in Tampere, of which 127,639 were permanently inhabited and 12,400 were not permanently inhabited.
-Of these, 74% were apartment buildings, 14 detached houses, 10 terraced houses and 2% other residential buildings.
-Between 2002 and 2020, more than 40,000 new apartments have been completed in Tampere.
-Living space has been growing for a long time, although growth virtually came to a halt after 2008.
-The average living space at the end of 2012 was about 36,8 m2 per inhabitant, compared to about 19,2 m2 in 1970 and about 31,8 m2 in 1990.
-The average population of a dwelling in 2012 was about 1,8 inhabitants.
+At the end of 2018, there were a total of 140,039 dwellings in Tampere, of which 127,639 were permanently occupied and 12,400 were not permanently occupied.
+Of these, 74% were apartment buildings, 14% were detached houses, 10% were terraced houses, and 2% were other residential buildings.
+Between 2002 and 2020, more than 40,000 new dwellings will be completed in Tampere.
+Living space has been growing for a long time, although after 2008 growth came to a virtual standstill.
+The average living space at the end of 2012 was about 36.8 m2 per inhabitant, compared with about 19.2 m2 in 1970 and about 31.8 m2 in 1990.
+The average dwelling had about 1.8 inhabitants in 2012.

-For more than ten years, Tampere has been one of the most migratory municipalities, as in January–September 2021, more than 1,930 new residents moved to Tampere.
-Nokia, Kangasala and Lempäälä, which are among Tampere's neighboring municipalities, have also been identified as the most migratory municipalities, which rose to the list of the 20 most attractive municipalities.
-Even during COVID-19 pandemic, Tampere has become Finland's most attractive area for internal migration, as Tampere gained the most migration gains in 2020.
+For more than ten years, Tampere has been one of the most migratory municipalities, as more than 1,930 new residents moved to Tampere in January–September 2021.
+Nokia, Kangasala and Lempäälä, which are among Tampere's neighbouring municipalities, have also been identified as the most migratory municipalities, rising to the list of the 20 most attractive municipalities.
+Even during the COVID-19 pandemic, Tampere has become Finland's most attractive area for internal migration, as Tampere gained the most migration gains in 2020.